Playground for practical listening exercises

 Re: Playground for practical listening exercices

-I listened to A for about 30 seconds, I'm still listening to B!markiteight wrote: ↑2020-12-23 05:36 Thanks, Tony!
+markiteight wrote: 2020-12-23 05:36 Thanks, Tony!
 It sounds like what I'm experiencing is par for the course, but just to be sure let's try again, this time recorded with my old phone (single mic):

 A: https://www.dropbox.com/s/mocwm5nt65eeb ...
 E.MOV?dl=0